diericx/bevy/README.md

 - [ ] Serve subtitle track so the client can decide if it wants to render them

 ## Web Client
-The web client is fairly independent from the backend and aims to make it easy to select movies and then provide the backend the info it needs to go find a torrent for that movie.
+The web client is fairly independent of the backend and aims to make it easy to select movies and then provide the backend the info it needs to go find a torrent for that movie.

 Features:
 - [x] Use TMDB api to get info on media